j-red/j-red.github.io/index.md

 ### **PhD STUDENT & INTERNET DATA SCIENTIST, University of Oregon**

-Graduate researcher with a degree in Math, Computer Science, and Music Technology.
+Freelance technical artist with a degree in Math, Computer Science, and Music Technology.
-Conducting research on Machine Learning methods for Network Management and Cybersecurity.
+Avid musician, 3D modeler, and software engineer.

-Sometimes I blog about computers.
+Sometimes I [blog](/blog/) about computers or various other projects.
+Take a look at my [portfolio](/portfolio) or [resume](/resume) if interested, and feel free to reach out!

 --------